-Investigative journalism requires the reporter to dig deeply into an issue or topic of public interest.
-‘Public interest’ refers to a quality whereby a community will be disadvantaged by not knowing this information, or will benefit (either materially or through informed decision-making) by knowing it.
-Sometimes, information that benefits one community may disadvantage another.
-For example, forest-dwellers can demand better prices if they know the market value of trees that logging companies want to fell.
-Of course, the logging industry does not want this information revealed, as tree prices will rise.
-An entire country need not be affected by the story and indeed, ‘public interest’ is often differentiated from ‘national interest’.
-Latter term is sometimes used by governments to justify illegal, dangerous or unethical acts or to discourage journalists from reporting on a significant problem.
+A useful guideline as to what constitutes ‘public interest’ is whether a community would be disadvantaged if this information does not come to light, or it would benefit, either materially or through informed decision-making, from such knowledge.
+Sometimes, information that benefits one community disadvantages another.
+For example, forest-dwellers may demand better prices if they know the market value of trees that logging companies want to fell.
+Naturally, the logging industry would not want such information revealed, as tree prices would rise.
+Public interest stories do not necessarily affect an entire country, and when they do, they are said to be of ‘national interest’.
+Unfortunately, that term is sometimes used by governments to justify illegal, dangerous or unethical acts, or to discourage journalists from reporting on a significant problem.

 Investigative journalism does not happen overnight.
 It is developed through several stages of planning, research and reporting, and must live up to high standards of accuracy and evidence.
 Research can take the form of going undercover or drawing conclusions by mining data, but whatever it yields, it must go far beyond simply verifying the original tip.
 The final story should reveal new information or cast previously available information in a new light, such that it reveals its significance.
 A single source can provide fascinating revelations, access to insights and information that would otherwise be hidden.
 But until the story is cross-checked against other sources — experiential, documentary and human — and its meaning explored, it does not classify as investigation.

 Investigative reporting calls for greater resources, better teamwork and more time than a routine news report.
 Many stories are the result of team investigations.
 But this poses problems for small publications with limited time, money, and staff with specialised skills.
 A journalist may need to seek grants to support an investigation and get the help of specialists outside the newsroom.